Three Kings (1999 film): Conflicts

 Though the fight was initially kept under wraps, both Russell and Clooney eventually gave official statements saying that the argument had blown over and neither harbored any ill will towards the other.
 Clooney continued to describe the event in later interviews, as well as in the cover story of the October 2003 issue of Vanity Fair, in which he states: "I would not stand for him humiliating and yelling and screaming at crew members, who weren't allowed to defend themselves.
 I don't believe in it and it makes me crazy.
 So my job was then to humiliate the people who were doing the humiliating."
 Executive producer and production manager Gregory Goodman later stated of Clooney's comments in the media, "It doesn't reflect well on [Clooney].
 It's like some stupid sandbox quarrel."
 In early 2012, Clooney indicated that he and Russell had mended their relationship, saying, "We made a really, really great film, and we had a really rough time together, but it's a case of both of us getting older.
 I really do appreciate the work he continues to do, and I think he appreciates what I'm trying to do."
+However, in a 2024 interview, Clooney ruled out working with Russell again.